arcuri82/testing_security_development_enterprise_systems/README.md

 * `Spring`: our framework of choice.
 SpringBoot is simply great.
     It does have a non-trivial learning curve though.
-    However, once you understand the concepts of dependency injection and proxy classes, it is a great tool.
+    However, once you understand the concepts of *dependency injection* and *proxy classes*, it is a great tool.
     For the development of web services, DropWizard can be a good choice as well, especially if you do not like the "magic" of Spring and want a more direct/explicit library.